equelin/vagrant-influxdb-grafana/README.md

 # vagrant-influxdb-grafana

-This Vagrantfile purpose is to quickly setup an Ubuntu box with InfluxDB and Grafana installed.
+This Vagrantfile purpose is to quickly setup an Ubuntu box with InfluxDB, Grafana, Telegraf and Chronograf installed.
 It gives the opportunity to easily prototype ideas.

 The provisonning steps include creating an InfluxDB database and the related Grafana's data source.
+Telegraf is configured to collect basics CPU and memory statistics.

 ### Prerequisites